 When modal windows appear to be “inescapable,” users are likely to back out of a website rather than trying to figure them out.
 A clear “X” button on one side (or a “don’t show me this” link) will build trust with your users and make it easier for them to get the experience they desire.

 13. Ignoring Accessibility Standards

 Web accessibility standards make it easier for a website to reach a broad audience.
-There are many hearing impaired or vision impaired individuals who are browsing the web.
-Meeting standards of accessibility compliance means that these individuals will be able to use your website.
+There are many hearing impaired or visually impaired individuals who are browsing the web.
+Meeting standards of accessibility compliance mean that these individuals will be able to use your website.
 A few elements of compliance include:

 - Always using alt tags and captions so a user can tell what an image is.